• Menu

 Puerto Morelos

-Back when the world was a bit murky and travel was difficult, my boyfriend and I became happily “stuck” in Mexico.
+When the world was a bit murky, and travel was difficult, my boyfriend and I became happily “stuck” in Mexico.
 We mapped out multiple cities to visit in the Yucatan Peninsula, Mexico and this list is comprised of the Top 5.

 Mexico travel Planning Group

-Mexico is known for its luscious undeveloped nature, vibrant culture, ancient history, and fresh flavours.
-These destinations below give you the best of it all.
+Mexico is known for its luscious, undeveloped nature, vibrant culture, ancient history, and fresh flavours.
+The destinations below offer the best of them all.

 This post may contain affiliate links.
 Please see our disclosure for more information.